stawberri/imagemin-brunch/README.md

 There are currently no options you can specify, but I may add some optional ones in the future to give you finer control over how minification happens.

 ## Make sure you're in production mode
 Minifying images takes forever, so I marked this plugin as an optimizer.
-This means that it only runs when the optimize configuration setting is on (or you force it to run).
-If you haven't manually tweaked your plugin settings, this just means that you need to run brunch with the `--production` flag.
+Your configuration settings decide if it runs or not.
+If you haven't manually tweaked `optimize` or `plugins.on`, you can ensure that this plugin runs by using the `--production` flag.

-If this is confusing, these commands are all be valid ways to ensure your images are minified:
+If this is confusing, these commands should minify your images on brunch's default settings:

 ```
 $ brunch b -p